UAE blocks missiles as Yemen's Houthis attack region's business hub | Headlines

 "Overall I feel safe but I don't know how it will escalate," said 19-year-old American medical student Tahlia Rivera.
 Spanish tourist Arabela Fernandez Rabena, 30, said she would not cut short her holiday, trusting UAE defence capabilities.

-The UAE, which has an advanced anti-missile interception system, published a video of what it described as an F-16 warplane destroying a Houthi missile launcher in Yemen.
-The Houthis on Monday said they had also attacked Saudi Arabia, which reported material damage from remnants of an intercepted missile in a southern industrial area.
+The UAE, which has an advanced anti-missile interception system, published a video of what it said was an F-16 warplane destroying a Houthi missile launcher in Yemen.
+Otaiba renewed a call for U.S. President Joe Biden's administration to restore the Houthis to the U.S. list of foreign terrorist groups, from which they were removed nearly a year ago as part of a bid to restart peace talks.
+Biden last week said the UAE request was under consideration.

-On Sunday night, a missile fell in another southern region, injuring https://www.reuters.com/world/middle-east/saudi-led-coalition-says-houthi-missile-fell-industrial-zone-2022-01-23 two foreigners.
-The coalition intervened in March 2015 after the Houthis ousted the government from Sanaa.
-The group says it is fighting a corrupt system and foreign aggression.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)